 In 1993, the Hartford Whalers kept the same design concept.
 However, a few fundamental changes were implemented.
 Like the previous logo, one can still see the green “W.” However, the green “W” is a darker green.
 A white outer trim was added on the edge of the green “W.” Similarly to the previous logo, the blue-white tail at the top of the logo was also included.
 However, one can see that the shade of blue is much darker.
 A wide outer trim was also added along the edge of the blue-white tail.

 The most significant addition to this logo was the addition of a grey background.
-The grey background encompasses the whole logo and even serves as a thick border to the logo.
+The grey background encompasses the entire logo and even serves as a thick border around it.
 This logo lasted until 1997.

 As mentioned previously, the franchise became the Carolina Hurricanes in 1998.
-Thus, the primary logo of the franchise changed as a result.
+Thus, the primary logo of the franchise underwent a change as a result.